 BFTS, Advanced Level 3 Trainer

 Space is limited and submission of this application does not indicate acceptance into the training.
-You will receive an email after the application period closes to indicate acceptance, give further details.
+You will receive an email on May 26th to indicate acceptance and give further details.
 Please contact SFG@gsu.edu with any questions.

 This project was supported in part by the Georgia Department of Human Services, Division of Family and Children Services and the U.S. Department of Health and Human Services, Administration for Children and Families, Community Based Child Abuse Prevention and Treatment Act (CFDA 93.590).
 Points of view or opinions stated in this document are those of the author(s) and do not necessarily represent the official position or policies of the Georgia Department of Human Services, Division of Family and Children Services or the U.S. Department of Health and Human Services, Administration for Children and Families, Community Based Child Abuse Prevention and Treatment Act (CFDA 93.590).